borntojesus/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/important-prerequisites.md

 ## Hot reload is critical in Tyk CE

-Each time you add an API definition in Tyk CE, you need to make a hot reload API call as follows DELITE:
+Each time you add an API definition in Tyk CE, you need to make a hot reload API call as follows:

 ```curl
 curl -H "x-tyk-authorization: {your-secret}" -s https://{your-tyk-host}:{port}/tyk/reload/group | python -mjson.tool